This capsule discusses how to set up your capsule to use preference learning.

 FindFlowers) and a search functionality for flights (

-This functionality demonstrates how to use bootstrap preferences, which is primarily set up through the
+This functionality demonstrates how to use bootstrapped preferences, which are primarily set up through the

 ProductType.preference.bxb file.
 When returning